billowdev/billowdev/README.md

 You can call me `LAC`

-- L-ogic : Emphasizing the importance of structured and logical thinking in software development.
+- L-ogic
-- A-lgorithm: Highlighting the critical role of algorithms in creating efficient and effective code.
+- A-lgorithm
-- C-ollaboration: Reflecting the need for teamwork and cooperation in engineering projects.
+- C-ollaboration

 ✅ A software craftsman passionate about exploring new technologies and creating innovative solutions to solve business problems.